2022 AUSTRALIAN SHORT COURSE CHAMPIONSHIPS

 - Race Replay Videos

 After winning the 2022 Duel in the Pool, a handful of American swimmers stuck around Sydney to compete in the Australian Short Course Championships.
-Here is what they got up to on the penultimate day of competition on Friday.
+Here’s what they got up to on Day 2 of the competition.